With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • oncology in the last stage;

-• rupture of benign education.
+• rupture of a benign formation.

 Parenchymal organs